 - Each competing company will be required to submit a Form W-9 at registration.
 No prizes will be awarded without a completed Form W-9.

 Confidentiality and Intellectual Property Guidelines

-- By submitting an executive summary for the competition, applicants represent and warrant to the Texas A&M New Ventures Competition that they have all right, title and/or interest in the business plan submitted and the information it contains is accurate and complete, and that by submitting these documents to the competition applicants are not and will not be violating any contract or any third-party rights, including any patent, copyright, trade secret, proprietary or confidential information, trademark, publicity or privacy right.
+- By submitting an executive summary for the competition, applicants represent and warrant to the Texas A&M New Ventures Competition they have all right, title and/or interest in the business plan submitted and the information it contains is accurate and complete, and by submitting these documents to the competition applicants are not and will not be violating any contract or any third-party rights, including any patent, copyright, trade secret, proprietary or confidential information, trademark, publicity or privacy right.

 - Due to the nature of the competition, judges, reviewers, staff and the audience will not be asked to sign or agree to non-disclosure statements for any participant of the competition.

 - Any data or information discussed or divulged in the application, executive summary, or pitch sessions should be considered information that will likely enter the public realm, and participants should not assume any right of confidentiality in any data or information discussed, divulged or presented in these sessions.